-1995 BMW 3 Series 318i 1.8 from Australia and New Zealand
+1995 BMW 3 Series 318i SE 1.8 petrol from UK and Ireland

 Would you buy another car from this manufacturer?
 Yes